Xin Qiji — A Heroic Knight, A Great Poet, and A Sincere Patriot of the Song Dynasty

 He couldn't grasp the opportunity he had been waiting for his entire life.

-One month later, Xin Qiji left the world, and his last words were “perish those enemies”, the dream that he had been longing for his entire life but could never complete.
+One month later, Xin Qiji departed from this world, his last words echoing 'perish those enemies'—a dream he had longed for his entire life but could never fulfill.

-The most glorious and vigorous time of Xin Qiji was when he was in the uprising army: being young and ambitious, and could fearlessly remove a traitor away from tens of thousands of enemies.
+The most glorious and vigorous period of Xin Qiji's life was during his time in the uprising army: young, ambitious, and fearless, he could single-handedly confront traitors amidst tens of thousands of enemies.

 He was a sincere patriot who desired a unified country but never had an excellent chance to realize his dream.